-Section 1005 Zoning Administrator
+Section 1105 Zoning Administrator

 A. The Zoning Administrator shall be appointed by the Township Board and shall receive such compensation as the Township Board may, from time to time, determine.
-The Zoning Administrator may also serve in some other capacity as an employee, appointed or elected officer of the Township, but shall not be a member of the Planning Commission, Zoning Board of Appeals or Township Board.
+The Zoning Administrator may also serve in some other capacity as an employee or appointed or elected officer of the Township.
+The Zoning Administrator shall not be a member of the Planning Commission or Zoning Board of Appeals.

-Section 1006 Duties of Zoning Administrator
+Section 1106 Duties of Zoning Administrator